ovh/docs/pages/cloud/nutanix/32-move-to-nutanix/guide.de-de.md

 [Installation and configuration of Move](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Move-v4_3:Nutanix-Move-v4_3)

-If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/de/professional-services/) to get a quote and ask our Professional Services experts for a custom analysis of your project.
+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/de/professional-services/) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.

 Join our community of users on <https://community.ovh.com/en/>.